The Thief of Bagdad (1940 film): Reception

-The film was Korda's most successful in the U.S. The film was also a success in Europe, selling 5,135,145 tickets in France and becoming the seventh-most-attended film of the year.

 The film premiered at Radio City Music Hall.
 The New York Times reviewer Bosley Crowther enthused that the film "ranks next to Fantasia as the most beguiling and wondrous film of this troubled season".
 Crowther praised "its truly magnificent color" and the performances of all five main actors.

 Roger Ebert of the Chicago Sun-Times added The Thief of Bagdad to his "Great Movies" list, calling it "on a level with The Wizard of Oz".
 According to Ebert, "It maintains a consistent spirit, and that spirit is one of headlong joy in storytelling."
 He praised the performances of Sabu and Veidt ("perfectly pitched to the needs of the screenplay"), but he was less impressed with the chemistry between Duprez and Justin ("rather bloodless").

 Its 1924 predecessor holds a 96% "fresh" rating on Rotten Tomatoes, and its 1940 remake has a 100% rating based on 29 reviews, with an average score of 8.70/10.
 Its consensus states: "Dashing, dazzling, and altogether magical, The Thief of Bagdad is an enchanting fantasy for children of all ages."